 In coal combustion, various subprocesses such as devolatilization, ignition and combustion of volatiles in the gas phase and char burnout take place at different time scales.
 Further, the presence of the disperse phase also influences the turbulent flow field and the combustion process itself.

 Because particles are burnt in an environment of oxygen and recirculated flue gas, essentially only carbondioxide and water vapour are present.
 Therefore, special emphasis is put on the reaction kinetics.
 The different material properties of the gas phase such as specific heat capacity and emissivity in comparison to air fired systems do not only increase heat transfer by radiation, but also affect the combustion behavior fundamentally.

-The objective of this subproject is the development of models and methods for an accurate description of interaction effects between particle transport, gas phase turbulence, gas phase combustion and heterogeneous particle reaction in an oxy-fuel environment in the context of transient LES.
+The objective of this project is the development of models and methods for an accurate description of interaction effects between particle transport, gas phase turbulence, gas phase combustion and heterogeneous particle reaction in an Oxy-Fuel environment in the context of transient LES.